arobzined/selenium_flask_project/README.md

 # selenium_flask_project

-This project is basically a guide how you can use flask and selenium and how to make web scraping using them.
+This project is basically a guide how you can use flask and selenium and how to make web scraping (THIS IS A !!
+VERY VERY !!
+SIMPLE EXAMPLE) using them.

 # How to Run